epam/ai-dial/docs/Auth/2. Web/2.IDPs/google.md

 ## Introduction

-This basic tutorial demonstrates how to configure [Google OAuth2](https://developers.google.com/identity/protocols/oauth2) and integrate it with AI DIAL for identity and access management.
+This basic tutorial demonstrates how to configure [Google Identity](https://developers.google.com/identity/protocols/oauth2) and integrate it with AI DIAL for identity and access management.

 In AI DIAL, you can assign roles to Models, Applications, Addons, and Assistants to restrict the number of tokens that can be transmitted in a specific time frame.
 These roles and their limitations can be created in external systems and then assigned in AI DIAL's configuration.

 ## Configuration Guidelines

-### Configure Google OAuth2
+### Configure Google Identity

 > **Note:** Replace `<chat_url>` with the actual address of your AI DIAL Chat application.

-Follow these steps to configure Google OAuth2:
+Follow these steps to configure Google Identity:

 1. **Create an OAuth consent screen:** refer [Google documentation](https://developers.google.com/workspace/guides/configure-oauth-consent) to learn how to do this.
 1. **Create Client ID and Secret:** click **Create Credentials > OAuth Client ID** and fill it with: